fortinetdev/terraform-provider-fortios/website/docs/r/fortios_systemdhcp_server.html.markdown

 * `conflicted_ip_timeout` - Time in seconds to wait after a conflicted IP address is removed from the DHCP range before it can be reused.
 * `ipsec_lease_hold` - DHCP over IPsec leases expire this many seconds after tunnel down (0 to disable forced-expiry).
 * `auto_configuration` - Enable/disable auto configuration.
+* `dhcp_settings_from_fortiipam` - Enable/disable populating of DHCP server settings from FortiIPAM.
+* `auto_managed_status` - Enable/disable use of this DHCP server once this interface has been assigned an IP address from FortiIPAM.
 * `ddns_update` - Enable/disable DDNS update for DHCP.
 * `ddns_update_override` - Enable/disable DDNS update override for DHCP.
 * `ddns_server_ip` - DDNS server IP.